The Bankrate promise

 This Chase credit card comes with a sign-up bonus of 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-On top of that, this summer the Chase Sapphire cards revealed some big improvements to their rewards systems.
+On top of that, recently the Chase Sapphire cards revealed some big improvements to their rewards systems.

-As of Aug.
-17, 2021, Chase Sapphire Preferred cardholders earn 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining (including eligible delivery services), 3X points on select streaming services and 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs).
+Chase Sapphire Preferred cardholders now earn 5X points on travel purchased through Chase Ultimate Rewards and Lyft Rides (Lyft offer through March 2025), 3X points on dining (including eligible delivery services), 3X points on select streaming services and 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs).
 All of that is in addition to the 2X points the card already offers on all other travel and 1X points on everything else.

 Once you have the Chase Sapphire Preferred, you can redeem your rewards for cash back, statement credits, merchandise and gift cards.
 You can also redeem rewards for travel through the Chase Ultimate Rewards portal, where you’ll get 25 percent more value from your points.
 In addition, this card lets you transfer points to popular Chase airline and hotel partners like United MileagePlus, Southwest Rapid Rewards and Marriott Bonvoy at a 1:1 ratio.